zerostaticthemes/jekyll-serif-theme/README.md

 - Team (Collection)
 - Features (Data)
 - SCSS
-- Responsive design
+- Beautifully offset illustrations in the hero section, can be substitued with regular images/photos as well
-- Responsive hamburger and slide in menu
+- 100% Responsive design, animated hamburger and mobile slide in menu
-- Bootstrap 4.6
-- Only the bootstrap grid and utilites are imported by default.
-If you want to use more of the Boostrap library you can uncomment the `@import` in `style.scss`
+- Bootstrap 4.6 - **Only the bootstrap grid and utilites are imported by default.
+If you want to use more of the Boostrap library you can uncomment the `@import` in `style.scss`**
 - 100/100 Google Lighthouse speed score
 - 100/100 Google Lighthouse seo score
 - 100/100 Google Lighthouse accessibility score